bright-dev/bright/doc/source/FCComp.rst

 .. method:: FCComp.writeout()

-    This is a convenience function that first increments up :attr:`PassNum`.
+    This is a convenience function that first increments up :attr:`pass_num`.
     Then, it checks to see if there are any parameters for this component.
     If there are, it sets the current values using :meth:`setParams`.